Christopher Sommers

-Christopher Grantley Sommers (30 June 1977) is an Irish-born actor who moved to Australia.
+Christopher Grantley Sommers (born 30 June 1977) is an Irish-born actor who moved to Australia.

 Education

 He received a Bachelor of Fine Arts (Acting) from the Queensland University of Technology (2000-2002).
 He undertook Master Classes at the 16th Street Studio (Melbourne) in 2012 with Ellen Burstyn, 2014 with Carl Ford and with Larry Moss in 2014 and 2016.
 He also attended a Masterclass with Ivana Chubbuch in Los Angeles in 2016.

 Acting career

 While undertaking his degree Sommers acted in several stage productions, starting in 2001 in Uncle Vanya.
 Following his graduation he acted with several major companies mainly in Queensland although he did travel interstate with touring productions.

 His first role was in a short film, The Machine, in 2002 and he has since appeared in short film, television series and feature films.

 He has worked with Russell Crowe in The Water Diviner (2014), with Ethan Hawke and Sarah Snook in Predestination (2014) and John Cusack in Drive Hard (2014).
 Sommers stars in a feature film a zombie western Bullets for the Dead (set for release 2016) the first film for a joint venture between a Brisbane-based Cathartic Pictures and UK sales agent Stealth Media Group.
 It is intended to film a number of low budget genre films to be sold internationally.

 Sommers has played diverse characters including a scientist, a bush bashing yokel, a soldier and comedy and says that growing older and changing your appearance allows you to play different roles.

 Sommers also plays a magical halfling professor in the series "The Bureau of Magical Things".